Susan Burdett's secret: Friend tells of mystery lover at Malcolm Rewa retrial

 Toxicology testing of Burdett's blood in 1998 did not conclusively determine whether or not ecstasy was in her blood, the court heard today.

-Crown prosecutor Gareth Kayes, when cross-examining Burdett's friend, suggested her memories were unreliable and questioned why she had not come forward to police at various stages during the case in the 1990s.
+Crown prosecutor Gareth Kayes, when cross-examining Ansty, suggested her memories were unreliable and questioned why she had not come forward to police at various stages during the case in the 1990s.

-Kayes also suggested the woman may have been influenced by a story by senior Herald reporter Phil Taylor in May 2012.
+Kayes also suggested Ansty may have been influenced by a story by senior Herald reporter Phil Taylor in May 2012.

-"I rang [Taylor] to find out who the detective was in charge of the case," the woman said.
+"I rang [Taylor] to find out who the detective was in charge of the case," Ansty explained.

 "I would say [the article] probably triggered my memories ...
 I definitely buried a lot of memories."